The McCormick martingale optimal transport: Numerical study

 We obtained the zero-coupon yield curve, forward prices, and European option prices from OptionMetrics via Wharton Research Data Services (WRDS).
 In the first example, consider an investor interested in stocks from two pharmaceutical companies, namely Gilead Sciences (Ticker: GILD) and GSK plc (Ticker: GSK).
 According to OptionMetrics data, the liquidity of European options for these stocks is considered moderate.
 For example, on 28 February 2023, GSK options show an open interest of 4458 and a volume of 167401, while GILD options have an open interest of 4989 and a volume of 233003.
 We utilize Gurobi to solve the linear program \eqref{eq:mu_obj} and derive the risk-neutral marginals $(\mu_1, \mu_2)$ and $(\nu_1, \nu_2)$.
 To assess the reduction in basket option price bounds, we introduce the following ratio:

 For the tenors, we select $T_1$ as the maturity date closest to the current time $T_0 = 0$.
 The second maturity, $T_2$, is approximately one month after $T_1$.
 In the context of the payoff \eqref{eq:payoff}, the strike $K$ is determined as the integer rounded off from the average of forward prices with delivery dates $T_1$ and $T_2$.
 Consequently, the basket option is close to the at-the-money level.
-We employ Gurobi to solve both the classical and McCormick MOT, treating them as LP problems.
+We employ Gurobi to solve both the classic and McCormick MOT, treating them as LP problems.
+For the computational complexity, our problems typically have around 10,000 variables and 1,000 linear inequality constraints, which can be efficiently solved in less than a second on a laptop.
 Table \ref{tab:GILD} provides examples of price limits for the basket option and the ratios defined in \eqref{eq:ratio}.
 Considering $T_0$ ranging from February 28, 2022, to February 28, 2023 (the most recent one-year horizon in WRDS), we derive ratio values and present a histogram in Figure \ref{fig:GILD}.
-The average ratio is approximately 96\%, which signifies a 4\% reduction in price bounds.
+The average ratio is approximately 96.10\%, which signifies a 3.90\% reduction in price bounds.
 In the best-case scenario, the bounds are reduced by 20\%.
 Our code and Excel files detailing the ratios are accessible at \url{https://github.com/hanbingyan/McCormick}.

+When considering stocks with a more liquid option market, the reduction in the price gap is less pronounced.
+As an illustration, on February 28, 2023, European options for JPMorgan Chase (JPM) reported an open interest of 54,034 and a volume of 1,189,048, while European options for Morgan Stanley (MS) exhibited an open interest of 22,885 and a volume of 669,638.
+The corresponding results are presented in Table \ref{tab:JPM}, and Figure \ref{fig:JPM} provides the histogram of the ratios.
+On average, the application of the McCormick MOT results in a 1.08\% reduction in the bounds.
+This outcome can be attributed to larger supports of risk-neutral densities for JPM and MS.